 Chemotherapy drugs are usually delivered via intravenous injection.
 To make sure that enough reaches a tumor, very large quantities must be given, often producing side effects.

 For a few types of cancer, doctors have developed more targeted approaches.
 With ovarian cancer, the best results are achieved when drugs are delivered directly into the abdominal cavity.
-However, this is not widely done because it requires implanting a catheter in the patient for 12 weeks, which is difficult for the patients to tolerate.
+However, this is not widely done because it requires implanting a catheter in the patient for 12 weeks, which is difficult for the patient to tolerate.

 “There are already established methods for improving patient care,” Cima says.
 “There just aren’t good ways to do it.”
 To overcome these delivery issues, Cima’s lab is working on small implantable devices to deliver drugs for ovarian cancer and bladder disease, as well as brain cancer.